EasyPTZ v0.873 (October 30, 2018)

 Config File Notes

 Here's the docs for editing the config file.
 For now you make all the configurations there.
-Just click File -> Configuration and edit the values that are already present.
+Just click File -> Settings and edit the values that are already present.
 Once the features settle down I'll build a GUI for this.